datacarpentry/semester-biology/syllabus/progbio_syllabus.md

 ### Student’s Responsibilities

-Students are expected to read assigned readings and view additional assigned material prior to the class for which they are scheduled, attend class, participate in class, complete assignments, take exams, and ask for help early if they are having trouble.
+Students are expected to read/view assigned material prior to the class for which they are scheduled, attend class, participate in class, complete assignments, take the exam, and ask for help early if they are having trouble.

 ### Instructor’s Responsibilities

-I expect myself to review the assigned readings and view additional assigned material prior to the class for which they are scheduled, prepare and deliver high quality introductions to the material, prepare exercises and assignments that are relevant to research in biology, prepare exams that are fair and representative of the material covered in class, and provide comments on assignments and projects intended to help students develop their abilities to work with computers and data.
+I expect myself to review the assigned material prior to the class for which they are scheduled, prepare and deliver high quality introductions to the material, prepare exercises and assignments that are relevant to research in biology, prepare exams that are fair and representative of the material covered in class, and provide comments on assignments intended to help students develop their abilities to work with computers and data.

 ### Academic Honesty